kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/DragAndLift.md

 <div class="photo" style="width: 600px;">
   <img src="img/DragCylinder.png" alt="Drag coefficient for a smooth sphere as a function of Reynolds number.">
   <p>
-  Drag coefficient for a smooth circular cylinder as a function of Reynolds number.
+  Drag coefficient for a long smooth circular cylinder as a function of Reynolds number.
+The circles with plus, ⊕,  are data from <a href="https://doi.org/10.1017/S002211206500109X">Jayaweera and Mason</a>.
+The open circles are data from <a href="https://doi.org/10.1017/S0022112059000829">Tritton, 1959</a>.
+The remaining data is from <a ref=https://ntrs.nasa.gov/search.jsp?R=19930080855">Wieselsberger, 1922</a> and has legend entries corresponding to the various cylinder diameters employed in that work.
   </p>
 </div>